reardencode/tesla-model-y-checklist/README.md

 - [ ] Inspect the screen for scratches
 - [ ] Inspect the center console scratches, dings, etc.
 - [ ] Inspect the dash for scratches
-- [ ] Verify that wireless charging works on both sides
-- [ ] Confirm wired charging works (1 x USB-A in front, 3 x USB-C, front and back)
-- [ ] Open and close the glovebox
-- [ ] Open and close windows using one click open close and manually open and close (make sure there are no noises and they stay up when you close, and when they go down they do all the way down for front two windows.
-The rear two windows don't go down all the way.
-- [ ] Verify backup camera
-- [ ] Play a familiar track through the sound system and confirm that all speakers work (use the balance and fader controls) and there are no unexpected clicks, etc.
-- [ ] Fold mirrors
-- [ ] Check all interior lights, and that all reading lights turn on with a press
 - [ ] Check windshield all around
 - [ ] Inspect the headliner all around (no grease, damage or scuffs)
 - [ ] Inspect both coat hooks (should extend, retract and latch)